NethermindEth/sedge/README.md

 ## 💥 How this all started?

-As people who actively work on The Merge, we know how hard it is to set up an Ethereum validator:
+As people who actively deployed validators way before The Merge, we know how hard it is to set up an Ethereum validator:

 - You need to procure at least three (compatible) nodes: an execution node (geth, nethermind, etc), a consensus node, and a validator node (lighthouse, prysm, etc)
 - You then need to execute them, connect them, monitor them, and secure the validator keys (which includes staking 32 ETH).